 You can use a similar system with your own time limits and breaks, or you could just set a timer when you're facing writer's block or feeling unmotivated.
 It's about challenging yourself to do as much as you can in a short period of time, because no matter how "stuck" you feel, you can muster the energy to get through that short spurt of productivity.
 And if you're lucky, you'll get un-stuck fairly quickly and keep up the pace.

 Challenge yourself by doing this for a full work day and see how much more you can get done.
-I was shocked how much work I could complete in a mere 25 minutes.
+I was shocked by how much work I could complete in a mere 25 minutes.

-Compete With a Colleague
+4. Compete With a Colleague

-One more great way to gamify your freelance writing business is to enlist a colleague.
+A great way to gamify your freelance writing business is to enlist a colleague.
 There's nothing more like a game than good old fashioned competition.
 Just keep it friendly.

-For example, you and a local colleague might challenge each other on completing certain similar tasks.
+For example, you and a local colleague might challenge each other to complete certain similar tasks.
 Whomever gets the most done, or finishes the list the fastest, buys coffee the next time you meet up.
 If you're a blogger, you might set a weekly blogging goal with a colleague, and whomever reaches their blog post writing goal for the week gets a guest post from the "loser."

 Do you use gamification to increase your productivity or enjoy your work more as a freelance writer?
 If so, how do you do it?
 Can you think of other ways to do this that aren't mentioned here?
 I'm always looking for new ways to work more productively and have more fun, so I'd love to hear your ideas.
 Leave a comment and tell me about them.